Hamzat Ojediran

-Hamzat-Basit Ojediran (born 14 November 2003) is a Nigerian professional footballer currently playing as a midfielder for club Lens.
+Hamzat-Basit Ojediran (born 14 November 2003) is a Nigerian professional footballer who plays as a midfielder for Major League Soccer club Colorado Rapids.

 Club career

 A youth product of the Emmanuel Amunike Academy, Ojediran signed his first professional contract with the Albanian club KF Egnatia on 24 August 2022 for 4 years.
 On 14 February 2023, he joined the Hungarian club Debreceni VSC on loan with an option to buy.
 On 30 June 2023 DVSC trigged his buyclause, and became a starter in the Nemzeti Bajnokság I. On 8 August 2024, he transferred to the French Ligue 1 club RC Lens on a contract until 2028.

+On 8 January 2026, Ojediran joined Major League Soccer side Colorado Rapids on a deal until the end of the 2028–29 season.

 International career

 Ojediran played for the Nigeria U17s at the 2019 FIFA U-17 World Cup.